Wisc-HCI/panda_ros/README.md

 - [x] Update franka_ros to 0.10.0 (This version can be done in the DockerFile through apt-get.
 This version should be compatible but I've only tested 0.8.0 before.
 If we end up  needing 0.8.0, that will need to be downloaded through source code.)
 - [x] Fix any CMAKE issues.
 - [X] Check if changes in changelog of libfranka and franka_ros show effect code.
-- [X] Update python code necessarey to get Space Mouse working.
+- [X] Update python code necessary to get Space Mouse working.
+- [ ] Get Force/Torque Sensor working
 - [ ] Upgrade RelaxedIK to RangedIK.
-- [ ] Figure out which code is relevent to ros_gui and upgrade that.
+- [ ] Figure out which code is relevant to ros_gui and upgrade that.
-- [ ] Possibly delete any remaining outdated/unessesary code.
+- [ ] Possibly delete any remaining outdated/unnecessary code.

 ## Resources
 * Noetic/Python3 Migration: